The Early Years

 After recording a full-length album in Nashville and Los Angeles, the label released 2 singles before leaving the album "on the shelf".
 CBS recorded a commercial spot for Rusty and his brother, and you can still see it on the Goldens Vault YouTube Channel.

 Thankfully, because the group had built a loyal following it wasn't hard for Rusty and Chris to negotiate another major label record deal -- this time with CAPITOL/SBK Records.
-They then released another album titled "Rush For Gold" in 1990.
+They then released their critically acclaimed album titled "Rush For Gold" in 1990.
 This album produced three charting singles and videos: “Take Me Back To The Country”, “Keep The Faith”, and “Long Gone”.
 Rusty and his brother were successful and had extensive TV exposure including several live performances on TNN (The Nashville Network) and a rigorous concert schedule.
 However, the group was still considered a “mid-level” act in a “high-level” business.
 Capitol Records dropped the group from its roster, which by that time included an up and coming artist named Garth Brooks.

-(But like the earlier resurgence of interest in THE BOYS BAND music, there was also a resurgence of appreciation for THE GOLDENS sound, and the 'Rush For Gold' album was re-released several major digital platforms in 2020).
+(But like the earlier resurgence of interest in THE BOYS BAND music, there was also a resurgence of appreciation for THE GOLDENS sound, and the 'Rush For Gold' album was re-released across several major digital platforms in 2020).

 Success as a Song Writer